cycle/docs/annotated/relations.md

 }
 ```

-> You must properly handle the cases when relation not initialized (`null`)!
+> You must properly handle the cases when the relation not initialized (`null`)!

-By default, ORM will generate the outer key in relation object using parent entity role and inner key (primary key by default) values.
-As result column and FK will be added to Address entity on `user_id` column.
+By default, the ORM will generate the outer key in the relation object using the parent entity role and inner key (primary key by default) values.
+As a result the column and FK will be added to Address entity on `user_id` column.

 Option      | Value  | Comment
 ---         | ---    | ----
-cascade     | bool   | Automatically save related data with parent entity, defaults to `true`
+cascade     | bool   | Automatically save related data with parent entity.
+Defaults to `true`
-nullable    | bool   | Defines if relation can be nullable (child can have no parent), defaults to `false`
+nullable    | bool   | Defines if relation can be nullable (child can have no parent).
+Defaults to `false`
-innerKey    | string | Inner key in parent entity, defaults to primary key
+innerKey    | string | Inner key in parent entity.
+Defaults to primary key
-outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}`
+outerKey    | string | Outer key name.
+Defaults to `{parentRole}_{innerKey}`
-fkCreate    | bool   | Set to true to automatically create FK on outerKey, defaults to `true`
+fkCreate    | bool   | Set to true to automatically create FK on outerKey.
+Defaults to `true`
-fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `CASCADE`
+fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action.
+Defaults to `CASCADE`
-indexCreate | bool   | Create index on outerKey, defaults to `true`
+indexCreate | bool   | Create index on outerKey.
+Defaults to `true`

 ## HasMany
-HasMany relation provides the ability to link multiple child objects to one entity (parent).
-The related entities will be stored in ` Doctrine\Common\Collections\Collection` object (ArrayCollection).
-You must initiate empty collection in your class constructor in order to properly work with newly created entities.
+The HasMany relation provides the ability to link multiple child objects to one entity (parent).
+The related entities will be stored in a ` Doctrine\Common\Collections\Collection` object (ArrayCollection).
+You must initiate an empty collection in your class constructor in order to properly work with newly created entities.

 ```php